eikek/county/README.md

 County is a library written in Scala that aims to provide flexible and easy to use ways to count things.
-Counters are often used in all sorts of applications, ususally to create a simple kind of statistics, like the number of visits to a web page, number of failed or successful logins etc. From there it often grows to manage counts by username or ip address maybe to find ips that initiate brute force attacks.
+Counters are often used in all sorts of applications, ususally to create a simple kind of statistics, like the number of visits to a web page, number of failed or successful logins etc. It can quickly grow to manage counts by username or ip address maybe to find ips that initiate brute force attacks.

 County provides an API to easily count all kind of things and create some simple statistics